sutaung79/Ecommerce-Backend/README.md

 * Oracle

 ## Features
-* User:
+- **User Registration and Login**: Users can create accounts and log in securely.
-    * Register and log in
+- **Product Browsing**: View products organized by categories.
-    * View categories and products by category
+- **Shopping Cart**: Add and remove products from the cart.
-    * Add and remove products from the cart
+- **Order Placement**: Place orders and manage shipping addresses.
-    * Place orders and manage addresses
+- **Admin**:
-* Admin:
+   - Manage user accounts
-    * Users: Manage user accounts.
+   - Handle addresses
-    * Address: Handle user addresses.
+   - Update product categories
-    * Categories: Update product categories.
+   - Add, update, and remove products
-    * Products: Add, change, and remove products.
+   - Set and adjust prices and discounts
-    * Price & Discount: Set and change prices and discounts.
+   - Track and manage orders
-    * Orders: Track and manage orders.
+- **Authentication**: Secure API access using JSON Web Tokens (JWT) managed by Auth0.

 ## Security
 The API is protected with JSON Web Tokens (JWT) managed by Auth0.
 To access the API, you need to get a JWT by authenticating with the system.